 Falafel is a traditionally Arab food.
 The word falafel may descend from the Arabic word falāfil, a plural of the word filfil, meaning “pepper.”
-These fried vegetarian fritters are often served along with hummus and tahini sauce (known as a “falafel plate.”)
+These fried vegetarian fritters are often served along with hummus, and tahini sauce (known as a “falafel plate.”)
+They’re also great served with toum, a Middle Eastern garlic sauce.
 So just what is the history of this tasty little fritter?
 According to The Encyclopedia of Jewish Food by Gil Marks, “The first known appearance of legume fritters (aka falafel) in the Middle East appears to be in Egypt, where they were made from dried white fava beans (ful nabed) and called tamiya/ta-amia (from the Arabic for ‘nourishment’); these fritters were a light green color inside.
 Many attribute tamiya to the Copts of Egypt, who practiced one of the earliest forms of Christianity.
 They believed that the original state of humankind was vegetarian and, therefore, mandated numerous days of eating only vegan food, including tamiya.”

 When falafel is made the traditional way, is indeed a vegan food; it’s a great source of protein for people who have cut meat out of their diet.
 It’s relatively low in fat and has no cholesterol if you fry it in heart-healthy grapeseed oil.
 And if you top it with veggies in a pita, it becomes a filling and nourishing meal!
 Sure beats a Big Mac, if you ask me.